 The only building in Saugus at the time was the depot with the exception of a possible blacksmith shop up at the corner of present Magic Mountain and San Fernando Road.
 Helen Wood Cone later recalled local cowboys, bored with nothing to do, taking "pot shots" at the station and using north bound trains for target practice.

-On September 5, 1904 the indomitable chief of Los Angeles Department of Water and Power, William Mulholland and former Mayor Fred Eaton enjoyed a breakfast on their way to inspect the liquid assets of the Owens Valley.
+On September 5, 1904, the indomitable chief of Los Angeles Department of Water and Power, William Mulholland and former Mayor Fred Eaton enjoyed a breakfast on their way to inspect the liquid assets of the Owens Valley.
 Driving a rickety buckboard, they had spent a hard night of drinking in a Newhall saloon before heading northward on a mission that would have far reaching consequences on the development of L.A.
 County.

-Martin Wood became a full time resident of Saugus in 1905, moving the café out of the station across the tracks to, roughly, where it stands today.
+Martin Wood became a full time resident of Saugus in 1905.
 Richard Wood took a greater interest in the blacksmith shop which would become a garage and gas station.
 The brothers built residences for their families, a small rooming house and general store.

-A year later Ore W. Bercaw became master of the depot and post office changing the name of Surrey.
+A year later Ore W. Bercaw became master of the depot and post office, changing the name of Surrey.
 Bercaw developed the Surrey Inn, Ice House, Garage and Bercaw Store, south of the Wood's holdings.

-During the Fall of 1907 William Mulholland returned setting up a construction camp for the Los Angeles-Owens Valley Aqueduct, pumping a lot of city money into the local economy.
+During the fall of 1907, William Mulholland returned, setting up a construction camp for the Los Angeles-Owens Valley Aqueduct, pumping a lot of city money into the local economy.

-The café was remodeled and enlarged in 1916 as the region was becoming a favored film making location.
+The café moved out of the train station in 1916 and across the tracks to, roughly, where it stands today.
+The region was becoming a favored film making location.
 Here came fabled directors such as John Ford and D.W.
 Griffith for lunch or dinner.
 Doug Fairbanks, Mary Pickford and Charlie Chaplin stopped by in 1919.
 Harry Carey, who had a 3,000 acre ranch in San Francisquito, Hoot Gibson, owner of a rodeo arena, now Saugus Speedway, and William S. Hart were frequent guests.

 In 1926 Helen Wood married Bryon Cone, the couple running the eatery for the following decade.
 On March 12, 1928 the St. Francis Dam collapsed killing 450 people.
 With all utilities cut, the Cones drew hot water from a nearby locomotive providing much needed coffee for rescue workers.
-"Buffalo" Tom Vernon derailed and robbed a train November 10, 1929, escaping in a car he "borrowed" from Wood's Garage.
+Tom Vernon derailed and robbed a train November 10, 1929, escaping in a car he "borrowed" from Wood's Garage.